 There will be a total of five sessions, each 3 days and two nights amount of time.
 Training session locations and format are subject to change as we continue to respond to the needs brought on by COVID-19.
 The health and well-being of participants are prioritized so all social distancing protocols will be met and may result in sessions meeting virtually.

+All sessions will be virtual unless otherwise noted.
 If sessions are held in person, they will occur within the San Francisco Bay Area and Central Valley.

 Each training session will include the following components: leadership practice, relationship and community building, and field-specific specialized content.